TTN version: | TTNv3 |

 - To your Arduino IDE copy and paste program Sending Hello LoRa.

 - In program replace NWKSKEY, APPSKEY and DEVADDR with keys of your end device registred in TTS.
-Keys are in TTS -> Applications -> YourAppName -> YourEndDeviceName -> Overview -> Session information
+Keys are in TTS -> Applications -> YourAppName -> YourEndDeviceName -> Device overview -> Session information.

 - Connect Adafruit Feather M0 using micro USB cable to your computer.